-convenient access for pedestrians and cyclists. designed and constructed to allow safe and convenient access for pedestrians and cyclists.

-PO60 PO63 E60 E63

 Provide measures to properly manage surface flows for the 1% AEP event (for the fully developed catchment) draining to and through the land to ensure no actionable nuisance is created to any person or premises as a result of the development.
 The development must not result in ponding on adjacent land, redirection of surface flows to other premises or blockage of a surface flow relief path for flows exceeding the design flows for any underground system within the development.

 The stormwater drainage system is designed and constructed in accordance with Planning scheme policy - Integrated design.

-PO61 PO64 No example provided.

 The stormwater management system is designed to:

-a. protect the environmental values in downstream waterways;

-maintain ground water recharge areas;

-preserve existing natural wetlands and associated vegetation buffers;

-d. avoid disturbing soils or sediments;

-avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas;

-f. maintain and improve receiving water quality;

-g. protect natural waterway configuration;

-h. protect natural wetlands and vegetation;

-protect downstream and adjacent properties;

-j. protect and enhance riparian areas.

-PO62 PO65 No example provided.
+- a. protect the environmental values in downstream waterways; - b. maintain ground water recharge areas; - c. preserve existing natural wetlands and associated vegetation buffers; - d. avoid disturbing soils or sediments; - e. avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas; - f. maintain and improve receiving water quality; - g. protect natural waterway configuration; - h. protect natural wetlands and vegetation; - i. protect downstream and adjacent properties; - j. protect and enhance riparian areas.